-As another added benefit from setting up ACH billing, you do not have to worry about incurring a non-qualified surcharge on transactions—the flat rate is the flat rate.
+Another added benefit of setting up ACH billing is that you do not have to worry about incurring a non-qualified surcharge on transactions—the flat rate is the flat rate.

 All of this, of course, depends on the rates that your credit card and ACH processors are charging.
 If you’re using a gateway that charges extra per transaction, that cost should be factored in on both sides as well.

 So, if based on your average transaction size and rates your providers are offering, the cost ends up being net/net, read on to learn about other factors than can weigh in on your decision.

 2. ACH billing has different processing times

 - A credit card transaction (depending on the card) can take 2-3 days to process.

 - ACH billing takes about 3-5 days processing, but most banks favor ACH transactions over paper checks when making funds available.

 When weighing the benefits of cost-savings and customer convenience, be sure to factor in the processing time.
 This can make a difference when forecasting your cash flow.

-3. Yes, ACH billing is different than a debit card transaction
+3. ACH billing is different than a debit card transaction

-This might be obvious to some and confusing to others.
-They both come out of the customer’s bank account, but the processing form is completely different.
+Both ACH and debit card transactions come out of the customer’s bank account, but the processing form is completely different.
 From a customers’ perspective, they are providing you with authorization to debit their bank account with a routing and account number instead of swiping or keying in a debit card number.

 For you, aside from the processing time and transaction cost difference, you’re dealing with an entirely different partner to process the payment.

-Unless you have a 3rd party software provider who handles all your customer support, you deal with different chargeback policies and, you’ll be contacting a different party if any issues arise on the transaction.
+Unless you have a 3rd party software provider who handles all your customer support, you’ll be dealing with different chargeback policies and you’ll be contacting a different party if any issues arise on the transaction.

 4. ACH billing payments can still return for NSF